2014

 ----------------------------------------------------------------------------------------------

 In the 1970’s I was a young single parent living in a cabin in the Yukon wilderness.
 In those days there were many colourful Yukon characters about, one such being my old friend ‘O. D.’ Don Brown.
 With his shaggy grey beard and tattered old Stetson he was the quintessential image of a Yukon Sourdough.
 O.D was laid to rest in 1985.
-Sometimes I still drop by to visit him.
+Sometimes I drop by to visit him.

 "hey o.d. "